List of Playboy Playmates of 2016: January

 Amberleigh Deann West is a model, actress and the Playboy Playmate of the Month for January 2016 and her pictorial was shot by Sasha Eisenman.

 February

 Kristy Garett, born Kristy Goretskaya in Tbilisi, Georgian SSR, Soviet Union, is the Playboy Playmate of the Month for February 2016.
 Her pictorial was shot by Sasha Eisenman.
 She was the last Playboy Playmate to appear nude in the magazine publication (until March 2017 when Playboy decided to bring nudity back to the magazines).

 March

 Dree Louise Hemingway is the Playboy Playmate of the Month for March 2016 and her pictorial was shot by Angelo Pennetta.
 She was the first Playboy Playmate not to appear nude in the magazine, after an editorial policy shift.

 April

 Camille Rowe is the Playboy Playmate of the Month for April 2016 and her pictorial was shot by Guy Aroch.

 May

-Brook Ashley Power is the Playboy Playmate of the Month for May 2016 and her pictorial was shot by Aaron Feaver. and the Playmate of the Year 2017.
+Brook Ashley Power is the Playboy Playmate of the Month for May 2016 and her pictorial was shot by Aaron Feaver.
+Her Playmate of the year story was shot at the playboy mansion by David Bellemare just two months after giving birth to her oldest son.
+Brook is of Sicilian and Chippewa Indian descent.
+A model, and an actress who is a member of the Screen Actors Guild since 2008, Brook was raised in Hawaii on the island of Oahu.
+She currently models with multiple domestic and international modeling agencies and lives in Malibu California and Hawaii. and the Playmate of the Year 2017.